Running a restaurant is truly a business of battle…

 The story which covers her hugely eventful life will be three volumes and will have great appeal to a wide range of people from foodies, hospitality workers, to MasterChef viewers who read cookbooks and follow celebrity chefs.

 Today Christine is a resident of Hobart and works as an author, restaurant consultant and food critic.
 She is known for her brutally honest and entertaining restaurant reviews through her website www.justthesizzle.com.
-She is also working on a web-driven support system for chefs experiencing mental health issues.
+She has just launched Off the Hotplate, a web-driven support system for chefs experiencing mental health issues.